WalletScrutiny/WalletScrutinyCom/_android/com.dexfin.mpcwallet.md

 - Under 'settings' and 'account recovery', one of the options is to generate a paper backup.
 This involves the generation of a QR code which can later be printed on a piece of paper or stored in the phone's gallery.
 There is no mention of keys, which we can refer back in the app description from Google Play as their 'keyless security'.
 - There are [0 results](https://github.com/search?q=com.dexfin.mpcwallet&type=repositories) when we searched for the app Id in GitHub code.
 - Which puts us in a quandary once again.
 If the app is "keyless", how can it be self or non-custodial?
 What is the QR code?
 How is it generated?
 More importantly, who holds the private keys to the bitcoin wallet?
 We asked these on [twitter.](https://twitter.com/BitcoinWalletz/status/1684848394446200832)
 - If the private keys are not provided to the user, then who holds the private keys?
-Two assumptions can be made:
+The following assumptions are mutually exclusive:

-	1. The provider has a copy of the private keys.
+	1. The provider has a copy of the private keys: Shared custody would result in plausible deniability if funds moved and it would be against the claims of being non-custodial.
-	2. The provider has no copy of the private keys.
+	2. The provider has no copy of the private keys: How can you recover if the provider disappeared and the app stopped working?

-- Number 1 needs proof.
-Number 2, cannot be proven except by provable cooperation of the provider.
 - If we go down the non-custodial assumption as they claim, this still leads us to conclude that this app is **not source-available**.